swxsoc/swxsoc/docs/user-guide/customization.rst

   /home/vscode/.config/swxsoc/

-You can also specify the configuration directory by setting the environment variable `SWXSOC_CONFIG_DIR` to the path of your configuration directory.
+You can also specify the configuration directory by setting the environment variable `SWXSOC_CONFIGDIR` to the path of your configuration directory.
 For example, you can set the environment variable in your terminal by running:

 .. code-block:: bash

-  export SWXSOC_CONFIG_DIR=/path/to/your/config/dir
+  export SWXSOC_CONFIGDIR=/path/to/your/config/dir

 If you do not use our developer environment, you can run the following code to see where to place it on your specific machine as well: